Welcome to Trillium

 William Cowart, Secretary

-Bill is the owner of HBT Insurance in Auburn.
-A long time resident of Auburn, Bill has been a business leader for over 20 years.
-He is a past president and current member of the Kiwanis club of Auburn and Board of Directors of Valley Bank.
-Bill also has a lot of experience with non-profit directorship having served for several years as board president of Auburn Youth Resources.
+Bill is a co-owner and Managing partner of Leavitt Group Northwest an Insurance Agency with offices in Auburn, Everett, University Place and Oak Harbor.
+A longtime resident of Auburn, Bill has been a business leader in Auburn for over 30 years.
+He is a past president and current member of the Kiwanis club of Auburn and Past Board member of Valley Bank.
+Bill also has a lot of experience with non-profit directorship having served for several years as board president of Auburn Youth Resources now Nexus Youth and Family services.
+He currently serves on the Auburn Symphony Board as Development committee chairman.
+Currently serving at the bequest of the Mayor and Auburn City Council on the Business Improvement Rate payers board as Vice-Chairman.
 Bill brings a perspective of business ownership a well as non-profit leadership to the board of Trillium.
-Bill also hired and employee through Trillium.
+Bill also hired an employee through Trillium.

 Jeremy Sankwich, Treasurer